GLOBAL MARKETS-Asian shares dip as commodities ease, bitcoin licks wounds

-* Resource shares lead losses in Asia as oil dips on profit-taking
+* Resource shares lead loss in Asia as oil dip on profit-taking

 * Dollar weak, euro near 3-year high vs dollar